Learning low-rank latent mesoscale structures in networks

 In the main manuscript, we made several claims based on the reconstruction accuracies in Figure~\ref{fig:network_recons} in conjunction with the latent motifs in Figures~\ref{fig:img_ntwk_dict},~\ref{fig:latent_motifs_multiscale_1},~\ref{fig:all_dictionaries_1}, and~\ref{fig:all_dictionaries_3}.
 We now justify these claims.

-\begin{description}[leftmargin=0.7cm, topsep=0.2pt, itemsep=0.1cm] \item[(1)] The mesoscale structure of the network \dataset{Caltech} is rather different from those of the networks \dataset{Harvard}, \dataset{UCLA}, and \dataset{MIT} at scale $k = 21$. \begin{itemize} \item In Figure~\ref{fig:network_recons}\textbf{c}, we observe that the accuracy of the cross-reconstruction $Y\leftarrow X$ is consistently higher for $X\in \{\dataset{UCLA},\, \dataset{Harvard},\, \dataset{MIT}\}$ than for $X=\dataset{Caltech}$ for all values of $r$.
+\begin{description}[leftmargin=0.7cm, topsep=0.2pt, itemsep=0.1cm] \item[(1)] The mesoscale structures of the network \dataset{Caltech} are rather different than those of \dataset{Harvard}, \dataset{UCLA}, and \dataset{MIT} at scale $k = 21$. \begin{itemize} \item In Figure~\ref{fig:network_recons}\textbf{c}, we observe that the accuracy of the cross-reconstruction $X\leftarrow Y$ is consistently higher for $X\in \{\dataset{UCLA},\, \dataset{Harvard},\, \dataset{MIT}\}$ than for $X=\dataset{Caltech}$ for all values of $r$.
 For instance, for $r=9$, we can reconstruct \dataset{UCLA} with more than 90\% accuracy and we can reconstruct \dataset{Harvard} and \dataset{MIT} with more than 80\% accuracy.
 However, the latent motifs that we learn from \dataset{Caltech} for $r = 9$ gives only about $80\%$ accuracy for reconstructing $\dataset{UCLA}$ and only about $70\%$ accuracy for reconstructing $\dataset{MIT}$ and $\dataset{UCLA}$.
-This indicates that $\dataset{Caltech}$ has a significantly different mesoscale structure than the other three universities' Facebook networks at scale $k = 21$.
-Indeed, from Figures~\ref{fig:img_ntwk_dict},~\ref{fig:latent_motifs_multiscale_1}, and~\ref{fig:all_dictionaries_1}, we see that the $r = 25$ latent motifs of \dataset{Caltech} at scale $k = 21$ have larger off-chain entries than those of \dataset{UCLA}, \dataset{MIT}, and \dataset{Harvard}. \end{itemize} \item[(2)] {The mesoscale structure of \dataset{Caltech} at scale $k = 21$ has a higher dimension than those of the other three universities' Facebook networks.} \begin{itemize} \item {Consider the cross-reconstructions $\dataset{Caltech} \leftarrow X$ for $X\in \{\dataset{UCLA},\, \dataset{Harvard},\, \dataset{MIT}\}$ in Figure~\ref{fig:network_recons}\textbf{b}.} The accuracy with $r=9$ for the latent motifs that we learn from \dataset{Caltech} is as low as $64\%$.
-By contrast, it is $80\%$ or higher for the self-reconstructions $X\leftarrow X$ for the Facebook networks of the other universities. {In other words, $r = 9$ latent motifs at scale $k = 21$ do not approximate the mesoscale structures of \dataset{Caltech} as well as those of the other three universities' Facebook networks.
-This indicates that the dimension of the mesoscale structures of \dataset{Caltech} at scale $k = 21$ is larger than those of the other three universities' Facebook networks. } \end{itemize}
+This indicates that the mesoscale structures of $\dataset{Caltech}$ differ significantly from those of the other three universities' Facebook networks at scale $k = 21$.
+Indeed, from Figures~\ref{fig:img_ntwk_dict},~\ref{fig:latent_motifs_multiscale_1}, and~\ref{fig:all_dictionaries_1}, we see that the $r = 25$ latent motifs of \dataset{Caltech} at scale $k = 21$ have larger off-chain entries than those of \dataset{UCLA}, \dataset{MIT}, and \dataset{Harvard}. \end{itemize} \item[(2)] The mesoscale structures of \dataset{Caltech} at scale $k = 21$ are higher-dimensional than those of the other three universities' Facebook networks. \begin{itemize} \item {Consider the cross-reconstructions $\dataset{Caltech} \leftarrow Y$ for $Y \in \{\dataset{UCLA},\, \dataset{Harvard},\, \dataset{MIT}\}$ in Figure~\ref{fig:network_recons}\textbf{b}.} With $r = 9$, the latent motifs that we learn from \dataset{Caltech} have accuracies as low as $64$\%.
+By contrast, the accuracies are $80$\% or higher for the self-reconstructions $X \leftarrow X$ for the Facebook networks of the other universities.
+In other words, $r = 9$ latent motifs at scale $k = 21$ do not approximate the mesoscale structures of \dataset{Caltech} as well as those of the other three universities' Facebook networks.
+This indicates that the dimension of the mesoscale structures of \dataset{Caltech} at scale $k = 21$ is larger than those of the other three universities' Facebook networks. \end{itemize}